Season 2 Overview

 And eventually, he feels grateful for the time he has spent around those kids, and thanks them in his final speech at parent’s night.

 That marks an important moment of growth for his character.
-Actually, it might even be a foreshadow of his future endeavor by the conclusion of the series: in the fourth season, Jonathan and Mark will go working again at a Summer Camp (episode “All The Colors Of The Heart“) and Mark will love the job so much that, when in another episode on that same season Jonathan temporarily parts way with him, Mark decides to go working back at that camp.
+Actually, it might even foreshadow his future endeavor by the conclusion of the series: in the fourth season, Jonathan and Mark will go working again at a Summer Camp (episode “All The Colors Of The Heart“) and Mark will love the job so much that, when in another episode on that same season Jonathan temporarily parts way with him, Mark decides to go working back at that camp.
 Of all the jobs he could have had, he came back there.

-Either way, there is one a problem here: in his speech, Mark declares how important the week (and the assignment) has been to him.
-Yet, in the third season, there’s going to be an episode in which he talks to Jonathan about their prior jobs and he would say that the best assignment they have ever worked on (by then) is the one about getting Scotty and Diane together (in A Match Made In Heaven, season 1), which seems a contradiction with his speech here.
+Yet, in the third season, there’s going to be an episode (the Love And Marriage show) in which he’s talking to Jonathan about their prior jobs and says that the best assignment they have ever worked on (by then) is the one about getting Scotty and Diane together (A Match Made In Heaven, season 1), which seems a contradiction with his speech here.

-Also, about the assignment, he continues the speech by wishing to be back the next summer as well.
+A second problem: he continues the speech by wishing to be back the next summer as well.

 And they won’t do that.